Deeper Commentary

 province according to its writing, and to every people in their language,

-and to the Jews in their writing and in their language- Again we have
+and to the Jews in their writing and in their language- Seventy days have elapsed since the decree was given on 13 Nisan.
+The

 Esther 8:10 He wrote in the name of King Ahasuerus, and sealed it with the